 Our latest webinar hosted by Rob Morris, Global Head of Consultancy, explored the challenges that lie ahead for the aviation industry, drawing on Cirium’s historical, real-time and forward-looking insights.
-You can access the recording and data presentations here.

 In this article we round up the need-to-know takeaways from the session to help the market plan and prepare for the most likely COVID-19 recovery scenarios.
 Morris provides insights on airlines’ aircraft return to service, aging passenger fleet freighter / cargo aircraft, challenges for airports and much more.